Saccharide/cool-commands/tools.md

 net.sniff on
 ```
 ## axel
 * command line download accelerator!! `-n` specifies number of multiple connections, `-a` gives a better progress bar.
-Make sure that the output file does not exist, or will get a state file not exisit error!
+Make sure that the output file does not exist, or will get a state file not exist error!
 ```bash
 axel -a -n 20 -o output https://google.com
 ```